 Not only can all ten of the Atlantic City casinos open physical sportsbooks, they can each partner with more than one online sports betting service.
 That means the selection is robust, with 15 sportsbook options currently available to adults over 21 located within the state lines.
 And more may enter the market in the future.

 Unfortunately, New York State does not offer legal online sports betting.
-And if that doesn’t change by the end of 2020, it likely won’t until 2023.
+Since it did not legalize sports betting in 2020, it likely won’t until 2023.

 All in-person sports betting in New York is relegated to Upstate (the southernmost option is Resorts World Catskills).
 So crossing the New Jersey border to bet on a mobile device may be the most convenient option.